Your baby at 36 weeks pregnant

 Quick tip for mums

 Am I in labour?
-If you’re noticing an occasional tightening or “balling up” of your uterus, it’s probably Braxton-Hicks contractions.
+If you’re noticing an occasional tightening or “balling up” of your uterus during 36th week of pregnancy, it’s probably Braxton-Hicks contractions.
+Read signs of labour during pregnancy here.
 These “practice” contractions are pre-labour rehearsals for the real thing and will stop if you change position, drink fluids or take a warm bath.

 Want to know more about your upcoming week?
 Find out what to expect during 37th week of pregnancy for you and your baby here.